redis-developer/awesome-search/README.md

 ### Search

 #### Index
 All keys storing resource data are prefixed with `resource:`.
-This allows for easily defining a Redisearch index with all the different resource types we want to search.
+This allows for easily defining aRedis Searchindex with all the different resource types we want to search.

 ```python
 definition = IndexDefinition(prefix=['resource:'])